akshayyelne/AI-Product-learning-and-applications-Roadmap/ai-product-management-roadmap.md

-# AI Product Management Roadmap for Beginners
+# AI Product Management Roadmap

 This roadmap provides a structured path for beginners to learn AI Product Management, including key topics and recommended resources for each stage.